CivilEngineerUK/papermill-markdown/README.md

 with open(md_filepath, 'r', encoding='utf-8') as file:
     markdown_original_text = file.read()

-# Lint the Markdown file
+# Lint the Markdown file and detail the issues and changes to the file
 linter = MarkdownLinter(markdown_original_text)
 open_issues, resolved_issues, markdown_text = linter.lint()